 - 1. The adjudicator reviews MMT's ex ante risk assessment and sees that MMT evaluated the risk posed by the billing manager's less-secure computer.
-The adjudicator also sees that MMT accepted the risk.
+The adjudicator also sees that MMT only considered the risk of costs to themselves (not the risk of harm to their customers), and that MMT accepted the risk.
 While not providing explicit criteria for accepting the risk, MMT explains the computer needed to be in the less-secure state in order to operate a critical billing application. - 2.
-State AGs submit their risk analysis to the adjudicator to estimate the probability of harm with and without the standard protections on the billing manager's computer.
-State AGs' expert uses FAIR in accordance with MMT's risk assessment methods. - (a) State AGs' expert estimates the likelihood of the hacker's successful attack and subsequent harm to states' residents as it would have been estimated at the time of the breach and with the billing manager's computer configured in its nonsecured state.
-Given the known vulnerabilities introduced by the billing software, the State AGs' expert estimates the Loss Event Frequency72 at 29.2 percent per annum and the Loss Event Magnitude73 to the states' residents as ranging between \$10,500,000 and \$60,000,000 at the time of the breach. - (b) State AGs' expert then estimates the likelihood of the hacker's successful attack and consequent harm had the billing manager's computer been configured as securely as his colleagues' computers.
-The State AGs' expert estimates the Loss Event Frequency at 1 percent per annum (meaning that enhancing the security on the billing manager's computer would have decreased the probability of harmful abuse of personal information from 29.2 percent to 1 percent, or 28.2 percent, per annum).
+State AGs submit their own risk analysis (also using FAIR) to the adjudicator to estimate the probability of harm to residents of their state.
+State AGs' risk analysis compares the risk to residents with the standard protections on the billing manager's computer to the risks without those protections. - (a) State AGs' expert estimates the likelihood of the hacker's successful attack and subsequent harm to states' residents as it would have been estimated at the time of the breach and with the billing manager's computer configured in its nonsecured state.
+Given the known vulnerabilities introduced by the billing software, the State AGs' expert estimates the Loss Event Frequency74 at 29.2 percent per annum and the Loss Event Magnitude75 to the states' residents as \$10,000,00076 at the time of the breach.

+(b) State AGs' expert then estimates the likelihood of the hacker's successful attack and consequent harm had the billing manager's computer been configured as securely as his colleagues' computers.
+The State AGs' expert estimates the Loss Event Frequency at 1 percent per annum (meaning that enhancing the security on the billing manager's computer would have decreased the probability of harmful abuse of personal information from 29.2 percent to 1

-72 "Loss Event Frequency" is FAIR's term for per-annum probability of loss when paired with a "Loss Event Magnitude," the amount of the probable loss.
+^{74. &}quot;Loss Event Frequency" is FAIR's term for per-annum probability of a loss event.

-73 "Loss Event Magnitude is FAIR's term for the sum of losses experienced during a loss event when paired with a "Loss Event Frequency."
-In essence, it is developed by considering a financial range of possible breach outcomes, and assigning probabilities to those outcomes, in order to create a probability-weighted amount of losses to be caused by an event if the event in fact occurs.
+^{75. &}quot;Loss Event Magnitude" is FAIR's term for the sum of losses experienced during a loss event when paired with a "Loss Event Frequency."
+In essence, it is developed by considering the probability of a breach and a range of the financial impact of possible breach outcomes in order to create the probability-weighted range of losses anticipated if the event in fact occurs.